Click to Rate and Give Feedback

 You can use any available port.
 If you use a different port, note the port number so that you can substitute that number for 8080 later in this walkthrough.

 ASP.NET membership, role, and profile information is stored in a database.
-This database is created automatically when it is required.
-In the next procedure, you will create users and roles for your application, which will automatically create the database.
+This database is created automatically when it is first accessed.
+In the next procedure, you will write the code that creates users and roles for the Web site.
+The first time that the Web site is accessed, the database is automatically created.
+In addition, two roles (Managers and Friends) are added to it.

 To create users and role information